-In our comprehensive longitudinal study, we assessed a cohort of 60 patients diagnosed with PAH, following the initiation IV/SC therapy over a median observation period of four years.
-Our cohort predominantly consisted of male patients, accounting for 62.0% with a median age of 59 years at the initiation of therapy [Table 1].
+In our comprehensive longitudinal study, we assessed a cohort of 60 patients diagnosed with pulmonary arterial hypertension (PAH), following the initiation of intravenous or subcutaneous (IV/SC) therapy over a median observation period of 4 years.
+Our cohort predominantly consisted of male patients, accounting for 62% with a median age of 59 years at the initiation of therapy Table 1.
 The interim between the PAH diagnosis and the commencement of therapy averaged approximately 391 days, suggesting potential delays in the treatment onset.